-Last year the art world was rife with intrigue, mystery and moments that shook the world.
+Last year, the art world was rife with intrigue, mystery and moments that shook the world.
 There were bathroom robberies, Old Masters that vanished off the face of the earth only to reappear again, and that duct-taped banana.
+And 2020 has already seen a number of headlines, from a smuggled Picasso to the sale of Frank Sinatra’s loo.

-Here are some of 2019’s most gripping moments in art and design…
+Here are are the top gripping moments in art and design from the past 12 months…

 Last year the missing Leonardo da Vinci painting Salvator Mundi, worth around £350 million, was finally found.